ChrisEke/talkyard-k8s/README.md

 **Install:**

-1. Configure a tanka project and import this repository as a library.
+1. Initialize a new Tanka project and import this repository as a library.

     ```shell
     mkdir talkyard && cd talkyard
     tk init
     jb install github.com/ChrisEke/talkyard-k8s/lib/talkyard
     ```
-2. In `environments/default` (or whichever environment that is preferred) update `main.jsonnet` and `spec.json`.
-Namespace **talkyard** is used by default.
+2. Custom configuration of the Talkyard deployment should be done in directory `environments/default` (or whichever environment that is preferred).
+   **REQUIRED:**
+   - Talkyard-app expects configuration file `play-framework.conf` for custom configurations such as hostname, SMTP, user authentications etc. Place `play-framework.conf` in `environments/default` directory and update desired parameters.
+   - Update `main.jsonnet` to include play-framework.conf as a ConfigMap.
+   - Update `spec.json` with k8s cluster endpoint and namespace
+   - By default namespace "talkyard" is created.
+This can be changed in `main.jsonnet`

+  Examples from

    *example environments/default/main.jsonnet:*